-Devine Inspections is not affiliated with any Radon mitigation companies.
+Devine Inspections is not affiliated with any Radon testing or mitigation or companies.
 This assures that you are getting truly independent, unbiased, third-party test results.

 Real Estate radon testing is a 48 Hour Radon Test.
-A certified technician will place a Continuous Radon Monitor in the residence for a minimum of 48 hours.
+A Licensed 3rd party technician will place a Continuous Radon Monitor in the residence for a minimum of 48 hours.
 The CRM will automatically take hourly readings with results available on site at the completion of the test.

 CALL FOR A FREE PRICE QUOTE

 Short term tests do not measure the annual average of radon levels.
 They are typically left in place for 2 to 5 days.
 Testing for less than 48 hours does not provide a valid reading.

 Long-Term Tests should be left in place for a minimum of 90 days.
 Long term tests provide results that more accurately reflect the average amount of radon in your home throughout the year.
 The test period should include both heating and cooling seasons.

 Radon Information Links